youtpout/zkapp-ui/README.md

 ## Contracts

-In contract you will find source code of smartcontracts deployed on Barkeley
+Source code of smartcontracts deployed on Barkeley

 ## UI